Alexandre-Dias-Ferreira/linux-gaming-optimizations/README.md

 This project aims to optimize the linux kernel for a better response time in your games.

-Good for FPS-Shooter games where the user action must reach the server ASSAP.
+Good for FPS-Shooter games where the user action must reach the server ASAP.